rjones-lf/iroha/docs/source/api/queries.rst

-    "Account ID", "account id to request transactions from", "<account_name>@<domain_id>", "makoto@soramitsu" "Asset ID", "asset id in order to filter transactions containing this asset", "<asset_name>#<domain_id>", "jpy#japan" "Page size", "size of the page to be returned by the query, if response contains less transactions than page size, then next tx hash will be empty in reponse", "page_size > 0", "5"
+    "Account ID", "account id to request transactions from", "<account_name>@<domain_id>", "makoto@soramitsu" "Asset ID", "asset id in order to filter transactions containing this asset", "<asset_name>#<domain_id>", "jpy#japan" "Page size", "size of the page to be returned by the query, if the response contains fewer transactions than a page size, then next tx hash will be empty in response", "page_size > 0", "5"
     "First tx hash", "hash of the first transaction in the page.
-If that field is not set, then first transactions are returned", "hash in hex format", "bddd58404d1315e0eb27902c5d7c8eb0602c16238f005773df406bc191308929"
+If that field is not set — then the first transactions are returned", "hash in hex format", "bddd58404d1315e0eb27902c5d7c8eb0602c16238f005773df406bc191308929"

 Response Schema
 ---------------